 Almost 340,000 adult Oregonians (this is more than the populations of Salem and Eugene combined) don’t have the basic educational requirement (a secondary education credential such as HS or GED diploma) that qualifies them for college and career.
 In a disproportional way, these adults are colored and grew up in poverty.

 In other states, the situation is at least comparable, and it is a clear indication of the failure of the American educational system.
 It represents, though, quite a significant economic burden for Oregon residents.

-People who, for whatever reason, never completed high school, are known to be relying more on public social services.
+People who, for some reason, never completed high school are known to be relying more on public social services.
 Because they typically have no job or low-paying jobs, they will pay fewer taxes as well.
 But there are options for them to change their situation.
-Holding the GED diploma will certainly result in better employment options and allows for higher educations in college or university.
+Holding the GED diploma will certainly result in better employment options and allows for higher education in college or university.